 - 1. Annual leave reporting will reflect the amount of time actually used. - 2.
 If the employee is called back to work while on annual leave, the employee's annual leave balance will not be charged for hours worked and the employee will receive call back pay. - 3.
-When holidays occur during annual leave periods, the employee will receive holiday pay and annual leave will not be charged against the employee's annual leave balance in accordance with Article 16.1.B. - G. Annual Leave Cash Out: Except as provided for in Section A.5 of this Article, permanent employees will be paid for all unused annual leave upon retirement, death, or separation from University service at the rate of one hundred percent (100%) of the employee's salary at the time of retirement, death, or separation.
+When holidays occur during annual leave periods, the employee will receive holiday pay and annual leave will not be charged against the employee's annual leave balance in accordance with Article 16.1.B. - G. Annual Leave Cash Out: Except as provided for in Section A.5 of this Article, permanent employees will be paid for all unused annual leave upon retirement, death, or separation from University service at the rate of one hundred percent (100%) of the employee's salary at the time of retirement, death, or separation. - H. Should WAC 357-31 yield higher leave benefits, applicable to WSU civil service employees, than provided for in this, the University will follow the applicable WAC for employees covered by this Agreement.

-SICK LEAVE
+ARTICLE 18 SICK LEAVE